 The Office of Congresswoman Elise Stefanik offers an 8 to 10 week internship program during the summer that provides students with a unique educational opportunity while witnessing firsthand the public policy process and the inner workings of our United States Congress.

 The Director’s Internship program is designed to give students an understanding of the core functions of a congressional office, including responding to constituent inquiries, researching legislation, and assisting in the development of public policy.
 Interns are encouraged to observe the legislative process by attending committee meetings, hearings, and briefings.
 Other duties include but are not limited to leading tours of the U.S. Capitol, assisting the legislative staff with policy research and projects, observing debate on the House Floor, and preparing materials for Congressional briefings.

 Interested internship applicants must possess strong written, verbal and computer skills.
 The ideal candidate should have a minimum Grade Point Average of 3.0.

-Congresswoman Stefanik represents New York’s 21st District in the House of Representatives where she is a Member of both the Armed Services Committee and the Committee on Education and the Workforce, and the Permanent Select Committee on Intelligence.
+Congresswoman Stefanik represents New York’s 21st District in the House of Representatives where she is a Member of the Armed Services Committee, the Committee on Education and the Workforce, and the Permanent Select Committee on Intelligence.
 She is a graduate of Harvard College and the youngest woman ever elected to Congress.